kundi/formaviva-hugo-blog/content/post/manifesto/index.md

 But, there was and is one problem.
 It is that Bandcamp was not made for electronic music.
 Nor was it made by people who understand what a good user experience on internet is and what it should be (in this case listening and finding new music).
 And there for its not a platform designed truly designed for electronic music.

 Why?
-It doesn’t take a lot of effort to notice the reasons for that — 1 click player, painful checkout, dysfunctional music discovery algorithms, poor streaming options, and we could go on...
+It doesn't take a lot of effort to notice the reasons for that — 1 click player, painful checkout, dysfunctional music discovery algorithms, poor streaming options, and we could go on...

 Bandcamp is great.
-But it’s not the ideal solution for electronic music.
+But it's not the ideal solution for electronic music.
 We believe there could and should be more.

 ### Other platforms